anantone/mysite/src/_posts/2025-11-15-how-to-how-to.md

 - the range of technical know-how that can be expected from potential users.
 - the differential between expected users know-how and specific resource requirements.

-> For more details, please read our [in-depth explanation](./what-requires-documentation).
+> For more details, please read our [in-depth explanation][what-requires-documentation].
 For the context of this how-to guide, it is sufficient
 > that you define the three above elements for your use case.
 As an example, this guide would consider:
 > - users to be part of a hiring team, whose purpose is to evaluate the current writer's skills by reading this document.
 > - having extensive experience writing documentation and/or a clear idea of what "good" documentation is (as well as a sense of what a "good" candidate would be for the role of technical author at Canonical).